-The European Clean Hydrogen Alliance will also host the 'Electrolyser Partnership' to bring together electrolyser manufacturers and suppliers of components and materials to achieve a combined annual electrolyser manufacturing capacity of 17.5 GW by 2025 in Europe.
+It also hosts the 'Electrolyser Partnership' to bring together electrolyser manufacturers and suppliers of components and materials to achieve a combined annual electrolyser manufacturing capacity of 17.5 GW by 2025 in Europe.

 - EU strategy on hydrogen COM(2020) 301 final (July 2020)

 - EU strategy on energy system integration COM(2020) 299 final, July 2020)

 - Clean Hydrogen Partnership

 - Hydrogen and fuel cells (EU Science Hub)

 - European Clean Hydrogen Alliance